52 Data Types and Structures

 \[ \text{Attention}(Q, K, V) = \text{softmax}\!\left(\frac{QK^\top}{\sqrt{d_k}}\right)V, \]

 which lets each token aggregate information from any other token regardless of distance, directly addressing the long range dependency problem.
-The quadratic cost of attention in sequence length is the central engineering tension, and it motivates much of the research into efficient and sparse attention variants.
-The discreteness of text also means that generation is framed as classification over the vocabulary at each step, with a cross entropy loss.
+Here \(Q\), \(K\), and \(V\) are the query, key, and value projections of the input, and \(d_k\) is the key dimension, with the scaling by \(\sqrt{d_k}\) keeping the dot products in a range where the softmax has usable gradients.
+The cost is \(O(T^2 d)\) in time and \(O(T^2)\) in memory for sequence length \(T\), which is the central engineering tension and motivates much of the research into efficient and sparse attention variants.
+Self attention is permutation equivariant by construction, so positional information must be injected separately through positional encodings; without them the model would treat a sentence as a bag of tokens.
+The discreteness of text also means that generation is framed as classification over the vocabulary at each step, optimized with a cross entropy loss whose minimization is equivalent to maximizing the likelihood of the training corpus.

 52.4 4.
 Image Data